diku-dk/futhark/docs/language-reference.rst

 You can include other files into your main Futhark file like this::

-  include "other_file.fut.module"
+  include other_file.fut.module

-You need to give the entire filename in the string.
+You need to give the entire filename in the statement.

 All include headers must be at the top of the Futhark file, before any function declarations.